nikhil-dewangan/new3-demo/README.md

 # new3-demo
-This is demo for Git &amp; GitHub Class for new3-demo repository
+This is demo for Git &amp; GitHub Class for new3-demo repository.